Health, Economic, and Social impact of the ARTs

-The HEartS project will explore the impact of the arts and culture on health and wellbeing, from individual, social, and economic perspectives.
+The HEartS project is exploring the impact of the arts and culture on health and wellbeing, from individual, social, and economic perspectives.

-One area the team will study is the link between cultural pursuits – like joining a choir, learning an instrument, or attending art classes – and health and wellbeing in society.
+One area the team is studying is the link between cultural pursuits – like joining a choir, learning an instrument, or attending art classes – and health and wellbeing in society.
 The work is funded by the Arts and Humanities Research Council (AHRC).

 Previously, smaller arts intervention studies have found links between cultural participation, good health, and lower mortality rates.
 However, to date there have been few larger-scale studies involving the arts across the UK.
 The study will gather new empirical and qualitative data over three years.

 Professor Aaron Williamon, principal investigator of the project and Director of the CPS, said: “We are keen to discover not only the effects of culture on health and happiness, but why those effects happen.
 For example, joining a choir after work may improve your health, but is that the result of socialising, creating something, or a combination of the two?
 Why might joining a choir have more social and creative benefits than going for a meal with friends?”

 - The effect of arts and cultural pursuits on health and wellbeing.

 - The financial value of engaging with the arts in relation to health.

 - How and why these effects might vary among different people.